Toytiny/RaFlow/README.md

 python main.py --eval --vis --dataset_path ./demo_data/ --exp_name raflow
 ```

 The results visualization at bird's eye view (BEV) will be saved under `./checkpoints/raflow/test_vis_2d/`.
+Experiment configuration can be further modified at `./configs.yaml`.

 For training new model, please run